 These orchids commence flowering in spring, showcasing an abundance of tall and impressive inflorescence with each flower spike holding dozens of bright yellow blooms.

 Individual flowers measure up to about 2.5 cm.
-The leaves of this Oncidium species are oblong and semi-leathery, while the pseudobulbs are ovoid.
+The yellow green leaves of this Oncidium species are oblong and semi-leathery, while the pseudobulbs are ovoid.

 Common name: Dancing Doll Orchid, Bent Oncidium